Counterfactual Representation Learning with Balancing Weights: METHODOLOGY

 Standard decomposition of generalization error typically consists of two parts: the training error and model complexity, where the latter is often formally characterized by measures like Rademacher complexity or VC dimension \citep{shalev2014understanding}.
 The latter term usually encourages models from a simpler hypothesis space, to avoid overfitting.
 Compared with the bound in \cite{Shalit}, we can reduce the bound in \eqref{eq:weighted_balance} through proper weighting in the design stage without restricting the representations themselves to be exactly balanced across treatment groups, but rather enforcing that the \textit{reweighted} representations are balanced.
 Equivalently, with the proper weighting, we can improve the overall generalization bound by reducing the factual training error without sacrificing the counterfactual generalization.
 This reconciles the conflict that the IPM and prediction error are at odds.

 If the weights $w_\eta(x,t)$ are computed perfectly (\textit{i.e.}, if the propensity-score model satisfies $e_\eta(x) = e(x), \forall x\in \mathcal{X}$), the IPM term in \eqref{eq:weighted_balance} vanishes -- a direct consequence of Proposition \ref{prop:balancing}.
-However, as we do not know the correct propensity score in practice, we approximate the bound as where $g_{\Phi,\eta}(r|T=1),g_{\Phi,\eta}(r|T=0)$ are the distributions induced by the map $\Phi$ from the reweighted distributions $g_\eta(x|T=1)$ and $g_\eta(x|T=0)$.
-In practice, we use the Wasserstein distance and the MMD as the IPM in equation \ref{eq:bound_approx}.
+However, as we do not know the true propensity in practice, we approximate the bound as

-\begin{proposition} Under Assumption \ref{assum:MSM}, assuming the representation space $\mathcal{R}$ is bounded, and assuming the tilting functions satisfy $f(x)>0~\forall x \in \mathcal{X}$, the following bounds hold: \begin{small}
+where $g_{\Phi,\eta}(r|T=1),g_{\Phi,\eta}(r|T=0)$ are the distributions induced by the map $\Phi$ from the reweighted distributions $g_\eta(x|T=1)$ and $g_\eta(x|T=0)$.
+In practice, we use the Wasserstein distance and the MMD as the IPM in equation \eqref{eq:bound_approx}. \begin{proposition} Under Assumption \ref{assum:MSM}, assuming the representation space $\mathcal{R}$ is bounded, and assuming the tilting functions satisfy $f(x)>0~\forall x \in \mathcal{X}$, the following bounds hold: \begin{small}

 \end{small} where $\mathcal{W}$ is the Wasserstein distance, $\textup{diam}(\mathcal{R}) \triangleq \textup{sup}_{r,r'\in\mathcal{R}}||r-r'||_2$, $\textup{MMD}_k$ is the MMD with kernel $k$, and $C_k \triangleq \textup{sup}_{r\in\mathcal{R}}k(r,r)$. \end{proposition} Proposition \ref{prop:wass_mmd_bounds} bounds the IPM by the factor $\Gamma$ which quantifies the quality of the propensity score model as in Assumption \ref{assum:MSM} -- it is again easy to show that the bounds are tight when $\Gamma=1$.
 This result is intuitive, and shows that, the better the propensity model, the more balanced the reweighted feature distributions.\\ Here the IPM term may be seen as a {\em correction} to the weights, addressing errors manifested by imperfections in the estimated propensity score.
 However, since much of the balance is achieved by the weights, it is less likely that the weighted IPM term will remove predictive features.
 Figure \ref{fig:2D_KDE}(b) illustrates how weighting can achieve balance in representation space.
 The weighted density plots show that the learned weighted representations become more balanced compared with the unweighted one.
 Weighting achieves a similar effect as the IPM term in balancing the representations, but it does not enforce that the (unweighted) empirical distributions of the representations need to be matched across treatments.